 Meanwhile, work to preserve the remains of Lindores Abbey has been undertaken by the owner of the site and resident of Lindores Abbey House.
-The abbey is not currently open to the public, but there are plans to open it in future, funded by building on what some regard as Lindores Abbey's most enduring legacy to Scotland and to the world.
+The abbey is open to the public, thanks to what some regard as Lindores Abbey's most enduring legacy to Scotland and to the world.

-In 1494 James IV was staying at nearby Falkland Palace and the exchequer roll for that year records the granting "To Friar John Cor, by order of the King, to make aquavitae, VIII bols of malt".
+In 1494 James IV was staying at nearby Falkland Palace and the exchequer roll for that year records the granting "To Friar John Cor, by order of the King, to make aquavitae, VIII bolls of malt".
 This is the first written record of whisky production anywhere in Scotland.
-Eight bols is the equivalent of nearly 600kg and suggests that a large scale distillery was already well established at Lindores Abbey.
-It is very appropriate that a new distillery, the Lindores Abbey Distillery, has been built in what can justifiably claim to be the birthplace of scotch whisky.
+Eight bolls is the equivalent of nearly 500kg and suggests that a large scale distillery was already well established at Lindores Abbey.
+It is very appropriate that a new magnificent distillery, the Lindores Abbey Distillery, has been built in what can justifiably claim to be the The Spiritual Home of Scotch Whisky.